RACGP Fellowship Support Program (FSP): Everything You Need to Know

 The FSP was introduced following the discontinuation of Commonwealth Government funding for the Practice Experience Program (PEP) in June 2023.

-It is now RACGP’s primary education and training pathway for non-VR doctors not enrolled in AGPT or RVTS.
+It is now the RACGP’s primary education and training pathway for non-VR doctors not enrolled in AGPT or RVTS.

 Program Structure

-The FSP has two components:
+The FSP consists of two components:

-1. Education and Training – Delivered over two years:
+1. Education and Training (2 years)

-• Basic General Practice Term (6 months)
+• Basic General Practice Term – 6 months

-• Core General Practice Term (6 months)
+• Core General Practice Term – 6 months

-• Two Advanced General Practice Terms (12 months total)
+• Two Advanced General Practice Terms – 12 months total

-• GPs have six terms (3 years) to pass all exams, with a further six months allowed for Fellowship to be conferred.
+GPs have six terms (3 years) to pass all exams, with a further six months allowed for Fellowship to be conferred.

 FSP Applications and Entry